 Another change in leadership, with John Currie becoming the director, led to a new update in the teams’ visual identity.

 The gold in the acronym letters went from a saturated hue to a lighter, almost white gold.
 This marked a new era in the history of the sports movement.
-It signified the youth of the athletes, their energy, and their strength.
+It signified the athletes’ youth, energy, and strength.

 Font and Colors

-The main colors of the teams and their visual signs are the same as those of Wake Forest University: black and gold.
+The teams’ main colors and visual signs are black and gold, the same as Wake Forest University’s.

-It is believed that the choice of shades is related to religious views, where black represents sin and the sinful person, considered “earthly dust,” and gold is the color of faith, saving a person from the abyss of sin.
+The choice of shades is believed to be related to religious views.
+Black represents sin and the sinful person, considered “earthly dust,” and gold is the color of faith, saving a person from the abyss of sin.

-One of the theories about the choice of colors for the sports movement connects gold and black with the shades of a tiger’s fur, which was the team’s first mascot.
+One theory about the choice of colors for the sports movement connects gold and black with the shades of a tiger’s fur, which was the team’s first mascot.

 The letters with varying glyph thicknesses and serifs make the inscription elegant.